Starting the Conversation about Mental Health in Diverse Communities

 - You will meet other students and form new and meaningful friendships

-Guided discussion about the myths and realities of minority mental health.
-Students
+Guided discussion about the myths and realities of Black mental health, stressors

-will explore how their social identities intersect with their mental well-being and
+their racial identities intersect with their mental well-being and learn how to strengthen

 Interactive workshop to critically examine cultural stigma around mental illness in